hackclub/hackclub/workshops/backjack/README.md

    }
 ```

-⚠️In other to understand fully what we just did, I recommend that you may watch the video from the beginning of this page that talk about how Blackjack game work [check it Here](https://youtu.be/eyoh-Ku9TCI).
+⚠️In other to understand fully what we just did, I recommend that you may watch the video from the beginning of this page that talk about how Blackjack game work [check it here](https://youtu.be/eyoh-Ku9TCI).

-#### What to do when the player win or loose
+#### What to do when the player wins or loose

 Now that we did  the rule of  declaring a function, we have to *give definition* and *Call* the function; we here only called and declare the function ` player_win() ` and ` player_loose() `, so let define them :